I'd Never Had a Facial Until Recently—Here's How It Changed My Skincare Routine

 (Image credit: @fashionwithjazz)

 After the extraction, my facialist applied a face mask while I got the most divine shoulder massage of my life.
-After taking off the mask, SolaWave’s Serum was gently massaged into my face, and she began using the SolaWave wand.
+After taking off the mask, she gently massaged Solawave’s serum into my face and began using the Solawave wand.
 At first, it was a bit funny because it makes this cute little buzzing sound.
 Eventually, it just felt like someone was lightly massaging my face for about five minutes, and the heat is so light it feels like you’ve found a little patch of sun without feeling like you’re overheating.
-After using the SolaWave wand, I was free to go.
+After the Solawave wand, I was free to go.
 Upon leaving, I immediately noticed that my stress had dissipated, and my skin was glowing.
-Of course, the serum had to set in to see what my skin looked like post-facial, but the overall experience of incorporating the skincare wand into the experience was so delightful.
+Of course, the serum had to set in before I could see what my skin really looked like post-facial, but the overall experience of incorporating the skincare wand into the experience was so delightful.

 (Image credit: @fashionwithjazz)